 A project that is well-run is one that meets all project objectives and is completed on time and according to budget.
-Projects are frequently not as successful as they potentially could be.
+Project management is frequently not as successful as it potentially could be.
 There are a number of different reasons why this may be the case.
 Gartner suggests that the reason why a project often fails is due to a combination of technical and organizational issues.

 All of us start off having the best intentions when it comes to our client and business projects.
 At times we just need to make sure that we stick with our plan that was established at the beginning of the project.
 We have compiled a list of key tips below to help you succeed with project management.
 You just need to stick with them now!

 1- Write out a statement of your work.

 When you are getting started on a client project, this is the very first thing you will want to do.
 The work statement will outline the project, the rules of engagement and how it is going to be managed.
 It should meet both your client and organization’s objectives, and before the project starts should be agreed to and signed off with the client.

 2- Identify who your key stakeholders are.

 Who will you need as part of your project team in order for it to be completed to a very high standard?
 Which individuals have vested interests in your project?
 Identify which individuals need to be involved in your project and communicate with them the entire time, including during the strategy as well as set up your project.